Is Brave Writer the right fit for your family?

-What is the Brave Writer lifestyle?
+What is Brave Writer?

-Julie Boggart, creator of Brave Writer, is one of the most inspiring speakers in the homeschooling community.
+Julie Boggart, is the creator of Brave Writer, and is one of the most inspiring speakers in the homeschooling community.
 Her book the Brave Learner breaks down a lot of traditional views on how to educate at home.
 She offers the freedom to create a learning environment that’s suited to your lifestyle, your child, and you.

 Julie inspires enchanted learning